chauhannishith/image-share/README.md

 command to run server in root folder npm run server

-command to run react in client folder npm start
+command to run react in client folder/ frontend branch npm start

-or to run both together in root folder npm run dev
+or to run both together in root folder by one command copy the frontend branch in a folder named client in root folder and then npm run dev

 functionalities